 Credit risk is measured by reviewing exposure to borrowers, whether individuals (consumer loans), First Nations, or commercial entities, and by reviewing qualitative and quantitative factors that impact the loan portfolio.
 A Residential Mortgage Underwriting Policy has been established within the Board of Directors - Credit Policy to manage credit risks in this portion of the loan portfolio.
 The Company has developed a framework that promotes proactive management of credit risks through multiple lines of monthly reporting that assess the effectiveness of current processes and controls.

 Loan exposures are managed and monitored through facility limits for individual borrowers and a credit review process.
 These reviews ensure that the borrower complies with internal policy and underwriting standards.
 The Company relies on collateral security, typically in the form of a fixed and floating charge over the assets of its borrowers.
-Credit risk is also managed through regular analysis of the ability of customers and potential customers to meet interest and capital repayment obligations and by changing the lending limits where appropriate.
-Credit risk for Company’s counterparties in other financial instruments, such as investments, is assessed through published credit ratings.
+Credit risk is also managed through regular analysis of the ability of customers to meet interest and capital repayment obligations and by changing lending limits where appropriate.

 Each Regional Office is responsible for the day-to-day management of their respective loan portfolios and is considered a first line of defense in managing credit risk.
 The second line of defense is the Corporate Credit department along with Senior Management who review the portfolio risk on at least a monthly basis, providing direction where required in account management.
 Senior Management, including the Chief Executive Officer and Vice-President, Credit, are responsible for the oversight and implementation of credit risk policies and for monitoring compliance.